 (2) The participation of small business in the implementation of a DSM resource option or program.

+(3) Energy efficiency goals for implementation of energy efficiency that can be produced by reasonably achievable, cost effective plans developed in accordance with 170 IAC 4-8-1 et. seq. and consistent with the utilities longer resource planning objectives.

-(3) ’The implementation schedule for the resource option or program preferred resource portfolio.
+(3) The implementation schedule for the resource option or program preferred resource portfolio.

 (4) The timetable for implementation and resource acquisition.